 Here's my latest University World News essay from 18 January 2020.
 (NOTE: Editor's title.)
 The original working title was Nationalism Rears Its Ugly Head in the Tumultuous World of US International Education, which is descriptive but too long. 🙂 If the title or introduction below whets your appetite for more, follow this link Closeup of … Continue reading "Why constructive criticism of the US is not anti-American"

+NOTE: Here's the correct link to my latest University World News essay, Vietnamese student enrolment in the US holds steady.
+Mea culpa!
 The clock is stuck at March 2019.
 While information may not always be power, it certainly is helpful in professional decision-making.
 The last SEVIS by the Numbers update was 10 months ago.
-I have sent no fewer than six (6) emails to our friendly colleagues at the Student and Exchange Visitor Program (SEVP), which is … Continue reading Time & Money for Fake Universities But Not Routine Data Updates
+I … Continue reading Time & Money for Fake Universities But Not Routine Data Updates

 Why constructive criticism of the US is not anti-American May-September 2019 US Student Visa Update from Viet Nam (11-19) US Student Visa Issuances Up in May-July 2019 Over 2018 (8-19) Number of Vietnamese Students in the US Rebounds (5-19) #YouAreWelcomeWhere?
 A Call to Action (10-18) To many Vietnamese, US still a top overseas study destination in spite of Donald … Continue reading Links for University World News Article